Thibault-Monnier/neutronium/README.md

 exit 0;
 ```

-In Neutronium, you can declare functions inside other functions!
+In Neutronium, you can declare functions inside of other functions!

 ```bash
 let var = 0;